Ancient Pistol: Character role

 Pistol's character may have been derived from the boastful soldier figure Il Capitano, a stock figure in commedia del arte, which also has precedents in Roman comedies, in the Miles Gloriosus figure, such as Thraso in Terence's Eunuchus.
 Pistol is the "Elizabethan version of the miles gloriosus, the braggart soldier from Roman-comedy".
 Another possible source is the character Piston in Thomas Kyd's play Soliman and Perseda.
 There are numerous puns on his name in the plays, with comic reference to his explosive temperament, tendency to misfire, and his unrestrained phallic sexuality ("discharge upon mine hostess").

 His bombastic speeches may also be parodies of the self-dramatising heroes of Christopher Marlowe's plays.
 In his first scene, he misquotes one of Tamburlaine's lines from Marlowe's Tamburlaine the Great.
 He has an "irresistible impulse to form horrendous speeches out of half-remembered tags from old plays written in 'Cambyses vein.'"
 Pistol's florid bombast is often contrasted with the gnomic pronouncements of his colleague Corporal Nym.

-In Henry V he essentially replicates Falstaff's role in the Henry IV plays, being the butt of jokes for his empty bluster, while also parodying the rhetoric of the "noble" characters; however he totally lacked his superior officer's wit and charm.
+In Henry V, he essentially replicates Falstaff's role in the Henry IV plays, being the butt of jokes for his empty bluster while also parodying the rhetoric of the "noble" characters.
+However, he totally lacks his superior officer's wit and charm.
 His role may have been expanded because Falstaff had been killed off.
 His antics with the French soldier are derived from those of the equivalent character (Derick) in Shakespeare's source, The Famous Victories of Henry V.